MinatoNamikaze02/data-structuring-and-querying-using-gen-ai/README.md

 # Generative AI Integration for LongShot AI assessment

-This repository contains the code for the LongShot AI assessment.
-The code is written in Python 3.
+This repository contains the Python 3 code for the LongShot AI assessment, showcasing the integration of Generative AI with a Retrieval Augmented Generation (RAG) model.
+The application scrapes data from a specific Wikipedia page, processes it through a RAG system, and uses Large Language Models (LLMs) to generate informative responses based on user queries.

 ### Overview
-This is a simple app that has integrated the scraping of this [page](https://en.wikipedia.org/wiki/List_of_2023_box_office_number-one_films_in_the_United_States) to the subsequent usage of its data through LLM APIs to filter based on query inputs.
+This application integrates web scraping, RAG, and LLMs to provide enriched responses to queries related to the 2023 box office films in the United States.
+It scrapes data from this page, categorizes and formats the data using a custom GPT model, and then uses this structured data in tandem with LLMs to answer user queries more effectively.

 ### Installation